pagopa/io-react-native-wallet/README.md

 ## Example

-### Dependencies

-Dependencies of `io-react-native-wallet` from its `package.json` must be installed before continuing.

 ### NodeJS and Ruby

 To run the example project you need to install the correct version of NodeJS and Ruby.